neondatabase/website/content/docs/data-types/date-and-time.md

 **Aggregating date/time values**

-We could write a query to find the average duration of all sessions:
+You can write a query like this to find the average duration of all sessions:

 ```sql
 SELECT AVG(finish_time - start_time) AS avg_duration
 FROM conference_sessions;
 ```

-This query returns the following:
+The query returns the following value:

 ```text
  avg_duration
 --------------